 But that does not mean they are holy.
 Both electronic and traditional signatures can be disputed.
 In that case, it is up to you to prove that the person has really signed.

 It is therefore extremely important to record and secure the process of creating the electronic signature.
-To achieve this, eIDAS describes three tiers of electronic signatures: 'standard', advanced and qualified.

 "Data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign"